paritytech/nfts-campaign-runner/README.md

-# uniques-campaign-runner
+# nfts-campaign-runner

-A cli tool to automate running NFT campaign workflows on substrate-uniques-pallet in bulk.
+A cli tool to automate running NFT campaign workflows on substrate-nfts-pallet in bulk.
 The cli tool works in combination with [nft gift app](https://github.com/hamidra/dotdrop/tree/polkadot-nft) to mint NFTs in bulk and creates NFT gift secret codes which can be claimed using the [nft claim apps](https://claimnft.kusama.network).

 ## Install